TRextabat/chatbot/README.md

 4. The application will be available at `http://localhost:8000`.

+### Data Modles

+- **ChatSession**: Represents a chat session with metadata and associated PDF documents.
+- **ChatMassage**: Represents individual messages within a chat session.
+- **PDFDocument**: Represents uploaded PDF documents with parsed text content.
+### Services
+- **LlamaService**: Handles the initialization, indexing, and querying of documents using the Llama-index library and the Llama model.

+### How It Works

+1. **Upload PDF Documents**: User can upload pdf to coudl use it in any session they want in a chat session or multipel chatsessions.
+2. **Start a Chat Session**: Users can start a new chat session by using multiple PDFs and providing metadata such as a session name.
+The PDF documents woudl be parsed, and their text content is indexed for efficient retrieval.
+3. **Interact with the Chatbot**: Users can send messages to the chatbot, which processes the messages using the Llama model and responds with relevant information extracted from the indexed documents.
+4. **Activate/Deactivate Sessions**: Chat sessions can be activated or deactivated, allowing for multiple active sessions at a time.

 ## Using the Chatbot
  1. you could see swagger documentation at `http://localhost:8000/swagger/`